Syrian opposition debates forming U.S.-backed assembly

 The SNC hopes it can squeeze guarantees from international backers for more military aid or a no-fly zone to protect "liberated areas" in return for agreeing to join the new body.
 Forms of international recognition have been raised in the negotiations so far as an enticement so sign.

-The SNC argues that even if it bows to U.S. pressure for a body that could present itself as a Syrian government-in-waiting, the new organisation could not be left undefended.
+The SNC argues that even if it bows to U.S. pressure for a body that could present itself as a Syrian government-in-waiting, the new organization could not be left undefended.

 DEMAND FOR MILITARY AID